-The current Covid wave has hit the smartphone players in India and the market is likely to see a decline of nearly 12 million units — from 182 million to 170 million — for the year, a new report forecast on Thursday.
+The current Covid wave has hit the smartphone players in India, and the market is likely to see a decline of nearly 12 million units — from 182 million to 170 million — for the year, according to a new report forecast on Thursday.

 Consumers will prefer online channels for buying smartphones due to Covid-19 fears.

 India’s smartphone shipments grew 23 percent (on-year) in Q1 to reach over 38 million units.